JanzTam/MKMapView_swift/README.md

 **tips**

-if your Xcode project only used Swift,you should set [Build settings->Embedded Content Contains Swift Code] 'yes'.
+if your Xcode project only used Swift,you should set 【Build settings->Embedded Content Contains Swift Code】~~'no'~~ 'yes'.

 # Location
 ### asks user permission